 Although LayOut enables you to edit view and style settings without switching back to SketchUp, LayOut doesn’t enable you to edit the actual model.
 For that, you must open the model file in SketchUp.
 When you need to edit the geometry or other SketchUp-only features, LayOut does make it easy to open a model in SketchUp and keep the updated SketchUp file synched with your LayOut document.
 Here’s a quick look at the ways LayOut helps you manage changes and updates to SketchUp models:

 In LayOut, you can change the view of your model or its style settings right within the model entity.
 This timesaving feature enables you to make adjustments without endlessly switching back and forth between the SketchUp and LayOut applications, or having to redo even more complex processes that other presentation programs require so that your model presentation stays up to date.
-In the sections that follow, you find out how LayOut’s SketchUp Model panel and context menus make several SketchUp tools and features available right in LayOut.

 LayOut is mainly for showing off your SketchUp models.
 To insert a SketchUp model into a LayOut document, follow these steps: